 "Spatial-temporal (ST) windows" CPUE index for age 4+ (Takahashi et al. 2002) was also updated using the new method as described in Takahashi (2006).
 "ST windows" represent Area 9/May and June, and Area 8/September and October.
 By inspecting historical Japanese longline catch/effort data, these spatiotemporal strata were so defined as to persistently observe substantial effort of the longline fishery.
-Recently, however, it was noted that the assumption on such persistency in the ST windows concept was no longer valid due to changes in operation pattern of Japanese longliners (Takahashi and Itoh 2012).
-Given this, the ESC agreed that while the ST windows series had been a useful "extreme" series for contrast with the Base series, there was a need to replace the ST Windows series (CCSBT 2012) and therefore the series is no longer submitted to the CCSBT Secretariat in data exchange.
+However, it was noted that the assumption on such persistency in the ST windows concept was no longer valid due to changes in operation pattern of Japanese longliners (Takahashi and Itoh 2012).
+Given this, the ESC agreed that while the ST windows series had been a useful "extreme" series for contrast with the Base series, there was a need to replace the ST Windows series (CCSBT 2012) and therefore the series is no longer submitted to the CCSBT Secretariat as a data exchange requirement.
 Yet we consider that it may be useful to continue monitoring the ST windows series because the series would still be able to capture some aspect of stock trend, and thus we decided to include this series in this document.

 The trend of the ST windows is shown in Fig. 1-7.
-The updated index more or less has kept the same level ranging between 0.5-1.0 values for the past 20 years.
-For the last five years, although the index still stays at levels lower than or same as the historical low levels observed in the late 1980s, the index has gradually increased since 2007.
-It would be worthwhile to mention here that the trend of the ST windows looks similar to those of CPUE indices for 8-11 or 12+ age groups (Fig. 1-1 and Fig. 1-5e and 1-5f), suggesting that the series could capture some signal of spawning stock dynamics.
-The index value in 2013 was in the similar level to the past 5-year average.
+The index increased gradually from 2007, when the historically lowest level was observed, to 2011, and then has kept at the same level about 0.5 thereafter.
+It would be worthwhile to mention here that the trend of the ST windows looks similar to those of CPUE indices for 8-11 or 12+ age groups (Fig. 1-1 and Fig. 1-5e and 1-5f), suggesting that the series could partly capture some signal of spawning stock dynamics.
+The index value in 2014 was at the similar level to the past 5-year average.

-2. Australia purse seine fishery:
+2. Recruitment indices (Australia purse seine fishery and its related indices):

-Changes of catch per efforts and age composition of Australia purse seine fishery catches were plotted in Figs. 2-1 and 2-2.
+Changes of catch (in weight) per effort and age composition of Australia purse seine fishery catches were plotted in Figs. 2-1 and 2-2.
 Although interpretation of the CPUE of this fishery is contentious, monitoring changes of the CPUE merits having some insight into status of juvenile fish along with the aerial survey index and SAPUE (below).

-Both catch per shot and catch per searching hours appeared to be gradually declining from 1999/00 to 2008/09 seasons (Fig. 2-1).
-In part, this decline of juvenile fish probably corresponds to very low recruitments that were observed in the GTI and Japanese longline CPUE (Figs. 1-1, 1-4, and 1-5 for the longline, and Fig. 3-1 for the GTI).
-There was a large upturn of the CPUE observed in 2009/10 season, and then the CPUE decreased in 2010/11 and has kept more or less the same level as the previous points afterward.
-Both CPUEs in 2012/13 season were the similar level to the past 5-year means over 2008-12.
+Both catch per shot and catch per searching hours appeared to decline gradually from 1999/00 to 2008/09 seasons (Fig. 2-1).
+This decline of juvenile fish probably corresponded to very low recruitments that were observed in the GTI and Japanese longline CPUE (Figs. 1-1, 1-4, and 1-5 for the longline, and Fig. 3-1 for the GTI).
+There were large upturns of both CPUEs observed in 2009/10 season, then the CPUEs decreased toward 2011/12 and show increasing trends afterward.
+Both CPUEs in 2013/14 season were higher than the past 5-year means over 2009-13.